made easy

 These, as seen in the previous example, attract and repel each other due to gravity.

-differential equations capable of describing the future motion of the two bodies starting from their positions and speed.
+Can the future evolution of such a composed system be calculated?
+The answer is yes, and doing so means writing a series of differential equations capable of describing the future motion of the two bodies starting from their positions and speed.
 These equations, which are apparently also quite complex, are all in all solvable in closed form and fully understandable by experts.

 But if we complicate the system by adding just one more celestial body, the calculations suddenly go wrong.
 This is the scenario of the famous three body problem, and unfortunately for us from here on things start to get very complicated.